 Sarah K. Cowan

-Assistant Director and Senior Research at the Cash Transfer Lab, Erica Hobby has a Masters of Public Administration from NYU's Robert F. Wagner Graduate School of Public Service.
-Erica’s degree and research focuses on public policy analysis and quantitative methods.
-In addition to work with the lab's operations and research, Erica's research explores the relationship between pregnancy intentions and infant, maternal, and early childhood outcomes.
+Assistant Director and Director of Research Operations at the Cash Transfer Lab, Erica Hobby has a Master of Public Administration from NYU's Robert F. Wagner Graduate School of Public Service.
+Erica’s degree and research focus on public policy analysis and quantitative methods.
+In addition to working with the lab's operations and research, Erica's research explores the relationship between pregnancy intentions and infant, maternal, and early childhood outcomes.
 Erica also worked with Professor Cowan and Kiara Douds with their work on the Alaska PFD and reproductive justice as a research assistant at NYU.

-Kiara Wyndham Douds is a Sociology PhD Candidate at New York University.
-Kiara researches the production of racial inequality in the United States.
+Kiara Wyndham Douds is an Assistant Professor of Sociology at Washington University in St. Louis and holds a Ph.D. in Sociology from NYU.
+Professor Wyndham-Douds 's research examines mechanisms that create and sustain racial inequality in contemporary American society.
 With Sarah K. Cowan, Kiara has examined the effect of PFD transfers in Alaska on reproductive inequalities.
 In their other work, Kiara focuses on the spatialized nature of racial inequality with a focus on suburban communities.
 Read more on their website.